fares-soliman/Pokemon_Battle/README.md

 </p>

-## A simple Pokemon Battle simulator using Verilog and an FPGA
+## A simple Pokemon Battle simulator using Verilog and the DE1-SOC FPGA